I don't need to tell you that times are tough.

 The new Small Business Reorganization Act, also called the "SBRA" or Subchapter V, took effect on February 19, 2020.
 A streamlined version of a Chapter 11 reorganization, the SBRA makes Chapter 11 a realistic option for many small businesses.
 And Brett Weiss literally wrote the book on Chapter 11 cases.

-As co-author of Chapter 11 for Individual Debtors, published by LexisNexis, along with his nearly forty years as a practicing attorney, Mr. Weiss has the depth of knowledge, insight and experience necessary to help you with your complex financial issues.
+As co-author of Chapter 11 for Individual Debtors, published by LexisNexis, along with his forty years as a practicing attorney, Mr. Weiss has the depth of knowledge, insight and experience necessary to help you with your complex financial issues.
 A frequent national lecturer on the new Chapter 11 Small Business Reorganization Act, he knows how to restructure both business and individual debt to stop banks and debt collectors and let you move forward in your life without the crushing weight of debt problems.

 Chapter 11 lets you pay back your creditors, in whole or in part, over an extended period of time.
-Perhaps the biggest benefit of Chapter 11 is its ability to let you restructure mortgages on your investment property.
+It may let you drastically cut your credit card and supplier bills.
+Another benefit of Chapter 11 for landlords and investors is its ability to let you restructure mortgages on your rental and investment property.
 You may be able to lower, or “strip down,” the principal balance of your mortgage to the current market value of the property, reduce the interest rate, wipe out arrearages and reamortize the loan.
 You can remove second and third mortgages and judgment liens from underwater properties, including your home.
-You can catch up payments owed to the IRS and state taxing authorities (including property and trust fund taxes).
+You can catch up payments owed the IRS and state taxing authorities (including property and trust fund taxes).
 And you may be able to lower the principal on some liens.
 Unlike Chapter 13, there is no limitation on the amount of debt, or its type, to qualify for Chapter 11.

 The filing of a Chapter 11 will stop pending foreclosures and lawsuits.
 It can stop wage garnishments, bank attachments, liens and levies (even IRS tax levies).